reversiblecc/reversible/README.md

 # Reversible

-Reversible is an organization dedicated to creating open source tools and software products for reversing climate change.
+Reversible is an organization creating open source software products for reversing climate change.